wordofwarning/wordofwarning.org/current/2015-emergency/index.md

 *Presented by* Word of Warning, STUN + Z-arts

 ###Saturday 3 October 2015, 12noon-10pm.
 FREE
-**Manchester's manic micro-marathon of the bizarre + the beautiful celebrates sweet sixteen — drop in for just ten minutes or stay for the full ten hours…**
+**Manchester's manic micro-marathon of the bizarre + the beautiful celebrates sweet sixteen — drop in to our annual performance lucky-dip for just ten minutes or stay for the full ten hours…**

-The cavernous realms of Z-arts reverberate with some twenty-five individual shows in our annual performance lucky-dip: your chance to sample the different — all for free.
+The cavernous realms of Z-arts reverberate with some twenty-five individual shows — your chance to sample the different, all for free.
 Participating artists to be confirmed *very soon* — to get a feel for it, have a look at 2014's [programme](/archive/2014-emergency) + [gallery](/galleries/2014-emergency).

 ####Venue + Booking Details
 Date: Saturday 3 October 2015, 12noon-10pm